shantanoo-desai/BRambleZ1/README.md

 # BRambleZ1
-Visualisation tool for Zolertia Z1 based on BRamble by Mariano Alvira (https://github.com/malvira), with modifications for Zolertia Z1 motes
+Visualisation tool for Zolertia Z1 based on BRamble by Mariano Alvira (https://github.com/malvira), with modifications for Zolertia Z1 motes.
+Visualize your Multi-hop Network and access CoAP Resources on it.
 ## Installation Guide
 Cloning the directory:
 <pre>